abeconnelly/scratch/Documentation/CGF-v3-Schema-Draft.md

   BeginByteOffset = LowQualityHom.Offset[ BeginIndex ]

+  // Find the starting byte location of the low quality record for
+  // the tile.
+  //
   CurRecordOffset = 0
   ByteOffset = BeginByteOffset
   while ( CurRecordOffset < RecordOffset ) and ( CurRecordOffset < LowQualityHom.NTile[ BeginIndex ] )